Our Favorite Balance Bike Picks for Toddlers and Kids

 - Rotating handlebars for a better fit as kids grow

 - Wide air tires for extra traction and cushioning

-- Low-step-through frame allows kids to easily get on and off the bike
+- Low-step-through frame allows toddlers to easily get on and off the bike

 - Heavier than some other high-end balance bikes